Maypole: Hungary

 In the morning, they compared who got the longer May Pole, and tried to guess who gave it to them and often, which envious lover has plucked the tree.
 Unlike other May Poles, in Hungary it was the length of the tree that mattered, which would ultimately convince the girls to go out with the men.
 This was a common form of rural flirting, similar to the Hajnalfa.

 The lovers were always assisted by a (often drunken) courting team of similar boys.
 If two boys liked the same girl, after one team had erected the maypole, the other would secretly take it away and dig his own in its place.

 On the last Sunday of May májusfa-kitáncolás, when they tore the pole down, while dancing one last time.
 The máj-kerék was placed on it that day, a wagon wheel on the end of a high pole, decorated with ribbons, wine bottles and linen scarves.
 Its placement was a metaphor for the fulfilment of a love affair.
-If the kitáncolás didn't happen that meant, the boy has abandoned his courtship.
+If the kitáncolás did not happen that meant, the boy has abandoned his courtship.
 The ornaments of the wheel were raced to be taken down by the men climbing up the pole.
 Often, however, they would play tricks on each other by putting water with paprika in a bottle on top of the tree instead of wine.
 The winner was declared the King of Pentecost, the Judge Stag or the First Stag.
 During the demolition, young people dressed merely in green branches collected a "ransom", all around the village.

 In addition to the love May Poles, there were also community May Poles in front of churches and pubs, around which they had fun until the evening.